Musician in Dance & Co-Director of the MFA Program in Dance

 His solo recordings can be found on NNA (Burlington, VT), Mantile (London), Second Sleep (Milan), Feeding Tube Records (Northampton, MA), Rel Records (Providence, RI), Open Mouth Records (Northampton, MA), Wooden Finger Records (Belgium), Ultra Eczema Records (Belgium), and Ecstatic Peace Records (London/Northampton).
 He recently produced a track on Kim Gordon’s (Sonic Youth) solo album, released on Matador Records (NYC) in October 2019.
 His latest solo LP, Gates and Variations, was released on Open Mouth Records.

-Meginsky’s current projects include the creation of a new music for contemporary dance digital resource platform; collaborations with choreographers Gwen Welliver, Elena Demyanenko and Susan Sgorbati; a new solo album on Open Mouth Records; and curatorial work for the upcoming Milford Graves solo exhibition at the Philadelphia ICA, “A Mind/Body Deal,” which opens in September 2020.
+Meginsky’s current projects include the creation of a new music for contemporary dance digital resource platform; collaborations with choreographers Gwen Welliver, Elena Demyanenko and Susan Sgorbati; a new solo album, Trinities, on Poole Records; and new content for an upcoming release of Milford Graves Full Mantis on the Criterion Collection.

 Selected Performances and Screenings